llayman/hist/README.md

 # PyCharm Setup

-1. Clone or download+unzip project into a directory
+1. Download+unzip or clone the GitHub project.
 2. Open the folder as a PyCharm Project
 3. Go to Settings -> Project: <project-name> -> Python Interpreter
 4. Select the Gear icon in the top right -> Add...